TUD-STKS/SupplementalCodeTemplate/README.md

 You can then call `run_jupyter-lab.ps1` or `run_jupyter-lab.sh`.

+The individual steps to reproduce the results should be in the same order as in the paper.
+Great would be self-explanatory names for each step.

 TODO: Show the individual steps to reproduce the results (e.g. data preprocessing, model setup, training, test)

-Then, the easiest way to reproduce the results is to either download and extract this Github repository in the desired directory, open a Linux Shell and call `run.sh` or open a Windows powershell and call `run.ps1`.
+The aforementioned steps are summarized in the script `main.py`.
+The easiest way to reproduce the results is to either download and extract this Github repository in the desired directory, open a Linux Shell and call `run.sh` or open a Windows powershell and call `run.ps1`.